SinanData26/3HourChallangeDashboards/README.md

 # 3 Hour Challange Dashboards
-Quick and efficient Dashboards created for the 3 hour challenge, to showcase my skillset
+Quick and efficient Dashboards created for the 3 hour challenge